Chapter 1: Asher Freed and Almost Deaths

 Explaining to my best friend about the car incident that could have ended poorly in front of the school, I listened as her voice hit octaves I didn’t realize were manageable.

 “He looked you UP AND DOWN!
-Are you kidding?” she screeched.
+Are you kidding?
+That's hot!” she screeched.
 I hurriedly shushed her, looking around for anyone who might have heard what I considered an outburst.

 I answered her excited question, not at all upset when the teacher began talking, and I was happily yanked into the lesson.
 Trying my hardest to take notes, I could barely focus on them with Jamie yell whispering at me every two seconds, “Oh my God, Asher Freed wants to have sex with MY best friend.”
 I couldn’t even count the number of times I rolled my eyes.
 Naturally, I’d lost track after twenty-five.